Rescheduling trip with Doug Bechtel. Those wishing to go on an informal walk can still meet at the original time.

 Join New Hampshire Audubon President Doug Bechtel in exploring the Bellamy River Wildlife Sanctuary.
 Located at the mouth of the Bellamy River and on Little Bay, the sanctuary consists of 26 acres of forest, tidal creeks, and saltmarsh.
 We will look for migratory birds and learn a bit about the plants, habitats and conservation efforts of Great Bay area.
 Meet at 8:00 AM at the Bellamy River Wildlife Sanctuary parking lot at the end of Bayview Road, Dover.
 Sanctuary map and directions (Note: the trip is at the Audubon Sanctuary not the Wildlife Management Area).
 Contact Holly Bauer at hbauer_106@comcast.net with questions.

 The trip is limited to 30 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 The NH Audubon Seacoast Chapter will have eight Beginner Bird Walks (BBW) this spring.
 Although these walks are geared with the beginner birder in mind, birders of all levels of expertise are encouraged to participate and share their experiences.
 Children are gladly welcome with an adult.
 Participants are encouraged to bring binoculars, water, insect repellent, and sunscreen.